Ritholtz Wealth Management Makes New $228,000 Investment in Intuit Inc. (NASDAQ:INTU)

 Other hedge funds also recently made changes to their positions in the company.
 Optas LLC grew its stake in shares of Intuit by 98.3% in the third quarter.
 Optas LLC now owns 3,508 shares of the software maker’s stock valued at $1,144,000 after buying an additional 1,739 shares in the last quarter.
 Price Wealth LLC grew its stake in shares of Intuit by 37.9% in the third quarter.
 Price Wealth LLC now owns 142 shares of the software maker’s stock valued at $46,000 after buying an additional 39 shares in the last quarter.
 Copeland Capital Management LLC grew its stake in shares of Intuit by 12.4% in the third quarter.
 Copeland Capital Management LLC now owns 17,644 shares of the software maker’s stock valued at $5,756,000 after buying an additional 1,949 shares in the last quarter.
 AMG National Trust Bank grew its stake in shares of Intuit by 19.2% in the third quarter.
 AMG National Trust Bank now owns 1,698 shares of the software maker’s stock valued at $554,000 after buying an additional 274 shares in the last quarter.
 Finally, NEXT Financial Group Inc grew its stake in shares of Intuit by 26.8% in the third quarter.
 NEXT Financial Group Inc now owns 1,486 shares of the software maker’s stock valued at $484,000 after buying an additional 314 shares in the last quarter.
 Hedge funds and other institutional investors own 85.52% of the company’s stock.

 INTU has been the subject of several analyst reports.
-Morgan Stanley raised shares of Intuit from an “equal weight” rating to an “overweight” rating and raised their target price for the company from $315.00 to $400.00 in a research note on Monday, October 5th.
-Guggenheim lifted their price objective on shares of Intuit from $320.00 to $395.00 and gave the stock a “buy” rating in a research report on Wednesday, August 26th.
-Wells Fargo & Company lifted their price objective on shares of Intuit from $345.00 to $380.00 and gave the stock an “overweight” rating in a research report on Wednesday, August 26th.
-Mizuho lifted their price objective on shares of Intuit from $330.00 to $400.00 and gave the stock a “buy” rating in a research report on Wednesday, August 26th.
-Finally, BidaskClub cut shares of Intuit from a “buy” rating to a “hold” rating in a research report on Thursday.
-Two analysts have rated the stock with a sell rating, four have assigned a hold rating and fourteen have issued a buy rating to the company.
-Intuit presently has an average rating of “Buy” and an average price target of $360.94.
+KeyCorp raised their target price on shares of Intuit from $315.00 to $350.00 and gave the company an “overweight” rating in a research note on Monday, August 24th.
+Credit Suisse Group lifted their price objective on shares of Intuit from $330.00 to $375.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 26th.
+Morgan Stanley raised shares of Intuit from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $315.00 to $400.00 in a research report on Monday, October 5th.
+Royal Bank of Canada lifted their price objective on shares of Intuit from $315.00 to $405.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 26th.
+Finally, Jefferies Financial Group lifted their price objective on shares of Intuit from $340.00 to $400.00 and gave the stock a “buy” rating in a research report on Wednesday, August 26th.
+Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and fourteen have assigned a buy rating to the company.
+The company currently has a consensus rating of “Buy” and an average price target of $360.94.

 INTU stock traded down $6.06 during midday trading on Monday, reaching $328.36.
 The company had a trading volume of 5,442 shares, compared to its average volume of 1,383,432.
 The company has a market capitalization of $87.55 billion, a price-to-earnings ratio of 48.33, a price-to-earnings-growth ratio of 3.25 and a beta of 0.99.
 The stock has a 50 day moving average price of $326.27 and a 200-day moving average price of $299.10.
 Intuit Inc. has a 1-year low of $187.68 and a 1-year high of $360.00.
 The company has a debt-to-equity ratio of 0.40, a current ratio of 2.26 and a quick ratio of 2.26.